Free Gun Violence Prevention Course Launches To Educate Young Activists

 The course is aimed at high school and college-aged people, but it's open to anyone.
 Coursera, the online platform hosting the course, says this is the first class related to gun violence that the company has offered.

 The hope is to get participants up to speed on "relevant legal issues and effectively use data" central to the nation's policy debate on guns.
-Researchers want young activists to lean on decades of public health research when working with policy makers and candidates seeking elective office.
+Researchers want young activists to lean on decades of public health research when working with policymakers and candidates seeking elective office.

-"And sort of push back against some of the claims you hear like 'oh you know the only thing that stops a bad guy with a gun is a good guy with a gun,'" Crifasi said, a nod to the mantra embraced by many pro-gun groups, in particular the National Rifle Association.
+"And sort of push back against some of the claims you hear like, 'Oh, you know the only thing that stops a bad guy with a gun is a good guy with a gun,' " Crifasi said, a nod to the mantra embraced by many gun rights groups, in particular the National Rifle Association.

 Crifasi says information in the course addresses "that myth."